Mindfulness Level Four: Wisdom

 It involves two annual six-day retreats with eleven monthly evening sessions, weekly peer support group meet-ups in groups of five and a daily one hour formal practice commitment.

 The course will begin with a six-day retreat from 3 – 8 December 2021 and each day will run from 8.00am-18.00pm.
-It will conclude with a six day retreat in the first week of December 2022 (NB.
-Each retreat will meet BAMBA CPD retreat requirements).
-In between there will be eleven monthly online evening sessions from 19.00- 21.00pm with dates tbc.
+It will conclude with a six day retreat on the 2-7 December 2022 (NB.
+Each retreat will meet BAMBA CPD retreat requirements) In between there will be eleven monthly online Wednesday evening sessions from 19.00- 21.00pm on the 12th January, 16th February, 16th March, 20th April, 11th May, 15th June, 13th July, 17th August, 14th September, 12th October and the 16th November 2022.
 The tutors will be Choden & Heather Regan-Addis.

 We cultivate wisdom by embarking on an experiential journey.
 Intellectual understanding is not enough.
 This journey requires that we first train in Mindfulness, Compassion and Insight.
 They provide the necessary conditions for Wisdom to take birth in our heart and mind.